forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 {{% tip %}}

-note that the "#" and everything after are comments to describe what each specific command should do
+Note that the "#" and everything after are comments to describe what each specific command should do

 {{% /tip %}}